trucnx/beats/metricbeat/README.md

 # Metricbeat

-Metricbeat fetches a set of metrics on a predefined interval from the operating system and services such as Apache web server, Redis, and more and ships them to elasticsearch or logstash.
+Metricbeat fetches a set of metrics on a predefined interval from the operating system and services such as Apache web server, Redis, and more and ships them to Elasticsearch or Logstash.

 ## Getting started